apaciuk/vue-uikit-bootstrap/README.md

 ## vue-uikit-bootstrap

-Vue 2.6 uikit with Bootsstrap/Bootsrap Vue quick test.
+Vue 2.6 uikit with Bootstrap/Bootstrap Vue quick test.

 Demo at:  https://decorous-trains.surge.sh/

+## Todo

+Port in to Nuxt